zowe/zowe-cli/docs/How_config_files_are_merged.md

 **Merge behavior**

-All merge behavior in this scenario are the same as when both a team config and user config exist at the global level.
+All merge behavior in this scenario is the same as when both a team config and user config exist at the global level.

 > After you place property values into the same profile in both the project team config and project user config, the user config overrides property values from the team config.
 This is done on a property-by-property basis.
 In other words, the user config profile does **NOT** override the **ENTIRE** profile from the team config.